Kid Acero: Background

 Kid Acero is a 19-year-old fictional sports star, who travels around the world to participate in international sports competitions.
-He also is a special covert operations agent (and later a superhero), who works for a secret counter intelligence agency which depends of the UN during the Cold War years.
-Kid Acero is recruited to fight an enemy organization named COBRA whose leader is Doctor Drago, a mad scientist who attempts to conquer the world.
-Acero has the assistance of two public superheroes code named Invisible and Bionic, and together, they are known as the LOBO Squadron.
+He also is a special covert operations agent (and later a superhero), who works for an intelligence agency under the aegis of the UN during the Cold War.
+Kid Acero is recruited to fight an enemy organization named COBRA whose leader is Doctor Drago, is a mad scientist who attempts to conquer the world.
+Acero has the assistance of two public superheroes code named Invisible and Bionic, and together they form a team known as the LOBO Squadron, "lobo" being the Spanish masculine noun for wolf.

 The main headquarters of LOBO are deep inside a cavern in the Sonoran Desert.
 The team has several different vehicles as transportation and back up.
 They often uses a minijet, a turbojet backpack with retractable wings and a large behemoth vehicle used as a mobile headquarters.
 Kid Acero also has a trained eagle who helps him in his adventures in the wilderness.
-The COBRA Organization has his main headquarters in a volcano island located somewhere in the Gulf of Mexico, but also has several minor safety homes around the world.
+The COBRA Organization has his main headquarters in a volcanic island located baguely in the Gulf of Mexico, and also safe houses around the world.

-A similar plot was later used by Mattel in 1999 when they launched a new action figure named Max Steel.
+A similar plot was later used by Mattel in 1999 when they launched the action figure Max Steel.